 The United States' Northeast Dog Sled Championships took place in the snowy hills of Vermont on Monday (20 January).

-The United States' Northeast Dog Sled Championships took place in the snowy hills of Vermont on Monday (20 January).
+Background: The United States' Northeast Dog Sled Championships took place in the snowy hills of Vermont on Monday (20 January).
 Racing enthusiasts brought dogs from all over New England and Canada to compete.

 The Championships were divided into two sections -- Juniors (age 16 and under) and Seniors.
 Junior racers are restricted to teams of one or five dogs, whereas Seniors have as many dogs as they can handle.